Leland Lewis Duncan: Biography

 He also assisted in the compilation or editing of several works, and the results of his research and fieldwork were published in the journals and transactions of several societies.
 His contributions to Archaeologia Cantiana began with a list of historical administrations of the Kent region.
 The society later published a special volume for his extracts from wills, Testamenta Cantiana, in 1906.

 His few printed works include The Parish Church of St. Mary, Lewisham, and an account of its Vicars and Curates (1902); The History of the borough of Lewisham (1908); and The History of Colfe's Grammar School and a life of its founder (1910).

 The journal Archaeologia Cantiana printed his papers 'The Renunciation of Papal Authority in West Kent, 1534', 'The Rectory of Cowden with a list of Rectors', 'The Will of Abp.
 Courtenay', 'Ecclesiological Notes on Shoreham', 'The Will of Cardinal Bourgehier', and 'Extracts from some lost Parish Registers'.

 A major work was interrupted by his death, Kent Records – Index of Wills was completed and issued by the KAS in 1924 with a memoir of the author by F. W. Cock.

-Duncan died on 26 December 1923, the year following his retirement.
+Duncan died on 26 December 1923, the year following his retirement, and was buried at Hither Green Cemetery in south London.